RealOrangeOne/theorangeone.net/content/posts/vpn-gateway/index.md

 }
 ```

 And that's it!
 No port forwarding, no device enumeration, no service enumeration, no hacks.
 Any device on your network can be made accessible to the world, but only when you want them to.
-And because it's forwarding using a VPN, it doesn't have to be simply web traffic!
+And because it's forwarding using a VPN, it doesn't have to be simply HTTP traffic!